 11 August 2014 at 12.54pm | Comment on this article

-To celebrate the 150th anniversary of the birth of Richard Strauss, we've published a post a week offering a closer look at the composer and his work.
+To celebrate the 150th anniversary of the birth of Richard Strauss, last year we published a post a week offering a closer look at the composer and his work.

 Our A-Z of Richard Strauss has examined - among other subjects - the debate over his Nazi sympathies, why he relished writing for sopranos but was less than generous to tenors, and the sneaky inclusion of yodelling in his operas.
 It was written by author and musicologist Gavin Plumley, formerly the blogger behind Entartete Musik.

 In case you missed them, here's the series in full:

 Strauss's wife inspired some of the greatest roles he wrote.

 The elder composer hugely influenced Strauss, but was critical of his fan's musical style.

 Strauss was a fierce defender of composers' rights, and wrote a song cycle lampooning the publishing industry.

 The bombing of his favourite city in World War II left Strauss distraught and inspired one of his greatest final works.

 A donkey ('Esel' in German) was the left-field subject of Strauss's comic final opera, Des Esels Schatten.